 This leads to higher per-word prices to cover translator costs, so it’s always a good idea to try and plan enough time within working hours to complete your translation – around 1,500 words per day is a good way to estimate this.

-Pricing examples below are correct at time of publication, and exchange rates at the time.
+Pricing examples below are correct at time of publication (updated Jan 2021).
 Real-world pricing can be lower due to repetition and volume discounts.